julieperreau/julieperreau.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi there!
 I created this webpage to share my side projects in data analysis, including for single cell RNA sequencing and visualization.
-You can check out my LinkedIn profile [here](https://www.linkedin.com/in/julieperreau/).